sepal/aurora/Feedback/README.md

 # Aurora feedback system

-This app provides a page, where students can give feedback for aurora system and the staff can manage those issues on a kanban like system.
+This app provides a page, where students can give feedback for the aurora system and the staff can manage those issues on a kanban like system.